richafnu/Viva/Viva/glint/reports/heat-map.md

 Use the larger report to identify hot spots or low scores, outliers, and bright spots or areas to celebrate.

-## How Viva Glint improves report visualization
+## How Glint improves report visualization
 To improve report visualization for large customers, the number of columns that show ise capped at 150.
 If your organization uses more than 150 columns, a message indicates that the onscreen results display 150 columns.
 To see the full results, users can export the report to a spreadsheet.

-## Exporting and sharing Heat Map Report results
+## Export and share Heat Map Report results

 Select the **Export and Share** button to open the dropdown menu to choose how you want to export and share your feedback with others.